ALavault/alavault.github.io/_posts/2020-06-09-music_tuto_4_harmony.md

 The definition of the *major third* is the note 2 whole tones above the chosen root note e.g. C to E is a major third, and so is F to A.

-A *perfect fifth* 3.5 whole tones (3 whole tones and a half) above the chosen root note e.g. C to G is a perfect fifth, so is F to C.
+A *perfect fifth* is 3.5 whole tones (3 whole tones and a half) above the chosen root note e.g. C to G is a perfect fifth, so is F to C.

-*But the triad derived from A is A-C-E : it's not a major third.* Good point : there is only 1 tone and a half.
-This interval is called a *minor third* (from A to C).
+*But the triad derived from A is A-C-E : it's not a major third.* Good point : there is only 1 tone and a half between A and C. This interval is called a *minor third* (again, from A to C).
 It is one half-step lower than a major third.

 *Exercice :*
 * Find all the minor thirds in the C major scale (there are 4).
 * Derive the triads from these minor thirds.
-One chord is not like the other : spell it.
+One chord is not like the others : spell it.

 *Houston, we have a problem...
 I can't get a perfect fifth from the B minor triad* Yep.
-The triad you end up with is B-D-F, and if you count the number of tone between B and F, you get 3 :this is the infamous tritone.
+The triad you end up with is B-D-F, and if you count the number of tone between B and F, you get 3 :this is the infamous *tritone*.

 *So it is a minor fifth ?* No. In this case, it is called a *diminished fifth*.
 The triad you have with B-D-F is called a *diminished triad*.